Nerdy, Shy and Socially Inappropriate: A User Guide to an Asperger Life

 The Complete Guide to Asperger’s Syndrome was the first book I read about AS and it’s still the best I’ve come across.
-Dr. Tony Attwood takes a no-nonsense approach to explaining what Asperger’s Syndrome it and how it affects people at all stages of life.
+Dr. Tony Attwood takes a no-nonsense approach to explaining what Asperger’s Syndrome is and how it affects people at all stages of life.
 He writes in a conversational style that makes some of the more technical aspects of AS easy to understand for the layperson without “dumbing down” the subject matter.
 He addresses the symptoms of AS as they manifest in both children and adults.
-His tone is frank but unerringly positive.
+His tone is frank but positive.

-Each chapter is a mix of background information, anecdotal stories from his practice as a clinical psychologist and strategies that adults and children with AS or the supportive people in their lives can use to tackle the many challenges that AS presents.
+Each chapter is a mix of background information, anecdotal stories from his practice as a clinical psychologist and strategies that adults and children with AS or the supportive people in their lives can use to tackle the challenges that AS presents.
 There is a wealth of additional reading material referenced in the text, from scientific studies to online resources and online resources.
 If you get just one book about AS or are looking for a good first book, this is the one.